 The force of the enemy exceeded ours by six times.
 Sokolov’s thought was – “to fight or to go home” and he decided to choose a fight: it was possible to attack from the direction of the sun and be invisible.
-[Partial translation offered]Close Full Translation
+[Partial translation only]Close Full Translation

 Poster Number: PP 741